amiraElmergawy/amiraElmergawy/README.md

 - 🌱 I'm a Teaching assistant at ITI (Information Technology Institute)

-- 👨‍💻 All of my projects are available at [https://amiraelmergawy.github.io/AmiraElmergawy_Portfolio/](https://amiraelmergawy.github.io/AmiraElmergawy_Portfolio/)

 - 📫 How to reach me **amiraelmergawy@gmail.com**

 <h3 align="left">Connect with me:</h3>